Home » MANAGEMENT TEAM » Micro-Cameras Bring New Video Applications into Focus

 Medical applications have become widely used and market proven, meeting stringent regulatory and safety requirements for the healthcare industry.
 Micro-cameras are used in daily practice, from diagnostics to therapeutic and surgical applications, particularly for single-use, medical robotics for both surgical and non-invasive procedures.

 The micro ScoutCam™ medical camera series offers 1.0 mm – 6.5 mm diameter, representing the world’s smallest CMOS video medical cameras.
 It features a micro medical camera equipped with micro-CMOS sensors, ultimate image technology including illumination, irrigation and additional functionalities to cover a broad scale of innovative medical applications.
 This offers the ability for direct visualization in confined areas of the human anatomy.
-The technology is incorporated in fiber optic endoscopes as well as cameras for endoscopy, ENT, gastroscopy, laparoscopy, urology, arthroscopy, gynecology, and surgical visualization solutions.
+The technology is incorporated in fiber optic endoscopes as well as cameras for endoscopy, ENT endoscopy, gastroscopy, laparoscopy, urology, arthroscopy, gynecological endoscopy, and surgical visualization solutions.